ciesin-geospatial/TOPSTSCHOOL-OSDMP/docs/source/index.rst

 to go beyond passive listening.
 Whether you're reading, discussing, executing code, or writing, we want you to think critically about what you're doing.
 In our asynchronous learning environments, you won't just be watching a video;
-you'll be asked to engage |---| look at an image, interact with your surroundings, or draw on your past experiences.
+you'll be asked to engage |html-dash| look at an image, interact with your surroundings, or draw on your past experiences.
 This hands-on, minds-on approach ensures that learning is both dynamic and deeply personal.